llmir/FedLPPA/README.md

 ## Details of Training set
-The detailed information of datasets can be found in the [paper](https://arxiv.org/abs/2402.17502)
+The detailed information of datasets can be found in [paper](https://arxiv.org/abs/2402.17502)

 # Visualization Results